BitFolio/bitfolioBiz/thank-you.md

+Title: Thank You For Subscribing
+Description: Thank you for subscribing to Bitfolio Academy Coaching Community.
+You’ll love it.

 Thank you for subscribing to Bitfolio Academy Coaching Community!
 You’ll love it.

 And be sure to add "Bitfolio Academy Coaching Community" <bitfoliobiz-en@y.kajabimail.net> to your safe senders (white) list to ensure you don’t miss a thing.
 And while we have you, let us know how we can help and support your journey.
 Email David at bitfoliobiz@gmail.com with your questions!